phetsims/wave-interference/doc/implementation-notes.md

 and sim play/pause feature to record one cycle.
 To measure the wave speed, let the light propagate to the edge of the boundary, then use the measuring tape to measure distance and divide by the elapsed time on the stopwatch.

-The time constants have been tuned in WavesScreenModel.js so that the observed Wavelength and Oscillation Time are correct.
+The time constants have been tuned in `WavesScreenModel` so that the observed Wavelength and Oscillation Time are correct.

 The following values can also be reported by running with`?log`.